Projects with Industry (84.234)

 Applicant Eligibility

-Projects with Industry grants are awarded to employers, labor unions, profit making and nonprofit organizations, institutions, and State vocational rehabilitation agencies.
+Projects with Industry grants are awarded to community rehabilitation program providers, designated State units, Indian tribe or tribal organizations, employers, labor unions, nonprofit organizations, trade associations, and other agencies or organizations with the capacity to create and expand job and career opportunities for individual with disabilities.
 Grants cannot be made directly to individuals.
 Only applicants that propose to serve a geographic area that is currently unserved or underserved by the PWI program can receive new awards under this program.

 Beneficiary Eligibility

 An individual is eligible for services under this program if the individual to be served is an individual with a disability or an individual with a significant disability, as defined in Sections 7 (20)(A) and 7(21)(A), respectively, of the Rehabilitation Act of 1973, as amended.
-In making this determination, the State vocational rehabilitation unit shall rely on the determination made by the recipient of the grant under which the services are provided, to the extent that the determination is appropriate, available, and consistent with the requirements of the Act.
+The recipient of the grant under which the services are provided, may make determinations of eligibility to the extent that the determination is appropriate, available, and consistent with the requirements of the Act.

 Credentials/Documentation

-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-Costs will be determined in accordance with OMB Circular No. A-21 for educational institutions.
-Cost will be determined in accordance with OMB Circular No. A-122 for nonprofit organizations.
+Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments, OMB Circular No. 21 for educational institutions and OMB Circular No. A-122 for nonprofit organizations, with Appendix E to 45 CFR part 74 for hospitals or with 48 CFR part 31 for commercial for-profit organizations other than a hospital and an educational institution.
 OMB Circular No. A-87 applies to this program.

 Preapplication coordination is required.
 Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.